mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/historical-overview.md

 * In *Why did God become man* Anselm finds an original justification for the Christian doctrine of the Incarnation.
-Justice demands, he says, that where there is an offense, there must be satisfaction: the offender must offer a recompense that si equal and opposite to the offense.
+Justice demands, he says, that where there is an offense, there must be satisfaction: the offender must offer a recompense that is equal and opposite to the offense.
 In feudal style, he argues that the magnitude of an offense is judged by the important of the person offended, while the magnitude of a recompense is judged by the importance of the person making it.
 Human sin is infinite